awesome1888/sitemap-getter/README.md

-# Sitemap parser
+# Sitemap getter (parser)

 Yes, another parser.
-But unlike the others, it returns the *entire* information from the sitemap, not only the list of URLs.
+But unlike the others, it returns the *entire* information from a sitemap, not only the list of URLs.

 ## Installation